kntjsprr/Citadel/README.md

 # Citadel
-A simple command-line utility for encrypting files using the AES-256-GCM algorithm and then converting them into a base64 format.
+A simple command-line utility for encrypting files using the AES-256-GCM algorithm and then encode them into a base64 format.

 ## Features
 - Encrypt any file using the AES-256-GCM algorithm and then encoding it into a base64 format.
-- The original filename is included in the encrypted file and may be changed without affecting the original file.
+- The original filenames data are stored in the encrypted files!
+You rename the encrypted file but it will automatically goes back into the original filename when decrypted.
 - Everything can be done using args!
-You can integrate this using your own app easily using cmd.
+No more GUI for efficient process.

 ## File structure
 - Chunk size can be modified on ```CitadelMain.cs```